cos316/assignment4-starter-code/README.md

 )
 ```

-where `id` is a primary key that is auto-incremented by 1 for each new record (tuple) inserted into the table named `post`.
+where `id` is a primary key that is auto-incremented by 1 for each new record
+(tuple) inserted into the table named `post`.

-An object relational mapper allows an application developer to "talk" to the database through the Go struct:
+An object relational mapper (ORM) allows an application developer to "talk" to the
+database through the Go struct:

 ```go
 // Create a new post